rocketbot-cl/Radar/README.md

 # Radar

-Módulo para conectarse a Radar
+Module to connect to Radar

 ## How to install this module